Elv13/tyrannical/README.md

 #### How do I get a client class?

 From a terminal, execute `xprop`, then click on an instance of that client.
 There will be a "CLASS" line with one or more class.
-Always pick the first one, Tyrannical is not case sensitive.
+Always pick the second one, Tyrannical is not case sensitive.

 #### Is it possible to have relative indexes (position) for tags?